hmd101/causAIign/README.md

 **causAIign** is a Python toolkit for evaluating **Large Language Model (LLM) causal reasoning** across  common-effect (collider) structures and comparing it with human responses on the same set of tasks.
 It ships a **human benchmark** for collider tasks built to match the experimental paradigm of [Rehder&Waldmann, 2017](https://link.springer.com/article/10.3758/s13421-016-0662-3) (RW17), enabling **apples-to-apples comparisons between LLMs and humans**.
 Using the same task templates as the human benchmark, the package lets you **generate new causal inference prompts** that preserve the exact task pattern while (i) varying content (e.g., fully abstract, or your own fantasy/real-world common-effect stories) and (ii) systematically injecting irrelevant details to dilute the signal-to-noise ratio (overloaded).
 Utilities are included for collecting LLM responses based on different prompt instructions (e.g., chain-of-thought), fitting causal Bayes nets to responses, and aggregating results for transparent, reproducible comparisons across LLMs and humans (more details below).

 ### Why collider graphs?
 Humans show biases in collider graph based reasoning tasks repeatedly shown by a plethora of studies.
-An important question this package facilitates in answering is whether LLMs replicate these biases.
+An important question this package facilitates  answering is whether LLMs replicate these biases.
+Our results indicate that many LLMs tested do not replicate these biases.

 ## **Installation**